Soares/simplifience.com/post/bias/hindsight.md

 Yes or no?
 With what probability?
 {% endcall %}

 Contrast this answer with your answer above.
 Notice the difference between this feeling and the feeling you had before.
-Do people actually spend a larger portion of their income in recessions, or don't they?
+Do people actually spend a larger portion of their income in recessions?
 In order to find out you have to actually check.
 You have to actually @post[ask reality]science/method.

 When you know, it's easy to feel like you knew it all along. [*You didn't know it all along*](http://csml.som.ohio-state.edu/Music829C/hindsight.bias.html).
 [Knowing the result alters what you think would have been obvious](http://lesswrong.com/lw/il/hindsight_bias/).